Last updated on July 27, 2024

 Lavabelly Sliver | Illustration by Mark Behm

 The First Sliver is an incredibly reliable source of cascade, and you can possibly cast five or more free spells each turn by tweaking the deck.
-Having access to all five colors means you can run Maelstrom Nexus and Yidris, Maelstrom Wielder, making good use of new cards like Rain of Riches and Volcanic Torrent.
+Having access to all five colors means you can run Maelstrom Nexus and Yidris, Maelstrom Wielder, making good use of red cards like Rain of Riches and Volcanic Torrent.
+On the deep end of this deck theme is storm which is a suboptimal, yet decent sibling for this sliver deck.

 Commanding Conclusion